waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Reflections & Self-Correction (Turn 19229)
 - **Data Management:** I have repeatedly failed to update my World Knowledge Graph and Map Markers immediately after discovering new information or transitions.
 This has caused a cascade of hallucinations and wasted turns. **Correction:** I must treat data management as the highest priority action, to be performed in the same turn a discovery is made, overriding any other planned action.
-- **Tool Reliability:** My `path_master_v10` tool has proven unreliable in complex, maze-like environments like Ilex Forest.
-It fails to find valid paths that exist. **Correction:** I am redefining the tool as `path_master_v11` with a more robust BFS algorithm to ensure it can handle complex navigation.
+- **Tool Reliability:** My `path_master_v10` and `path_master_v11` tools have proven unreliable in complex, maze-like environments like Ilex Forest.
+They fail to find valid paths that exist. **Correction:** I am redefining the tool as `path_master_v12` with a more robust A* algorithm to ensure it can handle complex navigation.
 I must trust my tools, which means I must ensure they are flawless.
 - **Goal Flexibility:** I became fixated on the idea that the officer in the gatehouse was the only way forward, wasting time on a false hypothesis. **Correction:** I need to be more willing to abandon a failing strategy and explore alternatives, as documented in my notepad.
 I must avoid getting stuck in a single line of thinking and be more flexible in my approach to problem-solving.